acohen/guides/app/README.md

   * Write steps in logical order `Given,And,When,Then`
   * Align step definitions 6 spaces in
   * Avoid using `before`
-  * Use department specific staff `April,Chris,Donna,Tom`
+  * Use department specific staff

 Good `/wt/staff/host_applications/confirm_spec.rb`